DID YOU KNOW?

 Did you know that the 3 wise men were NOT at YaHuWShuWA's birth?

 After many years of dedicated unbiased research, the purpose of this information is to be a starting point or stepping stone for everyone beginning their journey down the path of truth.
 We DON’T claim to know everything but as we make time for YaHuWaH, we grow and will be guided by the RuWaCh of truth “YaHuWShuWA”.
-Always do your own research and validate everything EVERYONE says.
-We DON’T want you to think like us, we just want you to think! #FreeThinker!
+Always do your own unbiased research and validate everything EVERYONE says.
+Our duty as the elect of YaHuWaH is to share the truth, NOT make people believe it.
+We DON’T want you to think like us, we just want you to think! #FreeThinker

 The Nativity Scene